ekowabaka/ekowabaka.me/blog/posts/2024-05-31-Train-in-Scikit-Infer-in-java.md

 <!-- more -->

 ## Meet Scikit Learn
 For the uninitiated, Scikit Learn happens to be the favourite machine learning tool of most data scientists.
-Although I do not have any solid evidence for such a claim, anecdotes from data scientists I've spoken with over the years, and my own personal experiences make me feel this is the case.
+Although I do not have any evidence to back this claim, anecdotes from several data scientists I've spoken with, and my own personal experiences make me feel this is the case.

 Scikit Learn uses a simple, consistent API, and its ships with a vast collection of algorithms (that cover almost the entire gamut of machine learning techniques) already built in.
 Its batteries included nature, which fosters simplicity, makes it my initial go-to whenever I have to evaluate a learning task or analyze data.
 Another impressive feature of Scikit learn is its speed and ease of use&mdash;you do not need a ton of boiler plate code, and you can easily interchange learning algorithms.